paulness/gatsby-starter-personal-blog/content/posts/2018-04-03--zig-zag-leetcode/index.md

 ---
 title: ZigZag conversion algorithm
 subTitle: A dive into the ZigZag letter conversion on Leetcode.com.
-Letters initially written in a zig-zag formation must be read back from left to right.
+Letters initially are written in a zig-zag formation and must be read back from left to right.
 cover: zigzag.png
 category: algorithms
 ---

 The [ZigZag conversion problem](https://leetcode.com/problems/zigzag-conversion/) appears on Leetcode.com.
-In summary, letters are written in a ZigZag formation across multiple lines.
-You must know what letters are part of this formation and output them as you are reading them from left to right.
+In summary, you are provided a string whereby letters have been written into that string in a zig-zag formation across multiple lines.
+You must know which letters are part of this formation and output them as you are reading them from left to right.

 ## Leetcode Requirement